haltu/muuri/README.md

 ### send

-Triggered for the originating grid after `grid.send()` method is called.
+Triggered after `grid.send()` is called.
+Triggered for the originating grid.

 **Arguments**